 Human Rights Watch Honors Iranian Journalist and Blogger

-Human Rights Watch will honor Omid Memarian, an Iranian human rights activist who has creatively used the internet to press for a more open and democratic political regime in Iran, with it highest honor, the Human Rights Watch Defender Award, on November 7.
+On November 8, Human Rights Watch will honor Omid Memarian, an Iranian human rights activist who has creatively used the internet to press for a more open and democratic political regime in Iran.

 “Omid Memarian represents the generation of human rights defenders in Iran who came of age during the last decade of promised reforms,” said Hadi Ghaemi, Iran researcher with Human Rights Watch’s Middle East and North Africa division.
 “As an insightful and popular commentator, he represents a threat to the current hardliners who are rolling back basic human rights in Iran.”

-As a result of his public defense of human rights, Memarian was arrested with more than 20 other bloggers in October 2004.
+As a result of his public defense of human rights, Mr. Memarian was arrested with more than twenty other bloggers in October 2004.
 He was detained in solitary confinement, tortured repeatedly, and forced to make false confessions.
-Following protests from the international community, including Human Rights Watch, Memarian was released in December 2004.
+Following protests from the international community, including Human Rights Watch, Mr. Memarian was released in December 2004.
 Human Rights Watch worked closely with his colleagues to campaign for his release.